-Various problems in daily life that you used to share with family members must now be resolved on your own.
-For some students, both studying at the university and living an independent life can be more difficult than you have expected.
-What's more, when people are living in a community, you are required to live independent lives while fulfilling your numerous social responsibilities, like obeying rules that should be respected, fulfilling your obligations, and cooperating with others in the community.
+Furthermore, when people are living in a community, you are required to live independent lives while fulfilling your numerous social responsibilities, like obeying rules that should be respected, fulfilling your obligations, and cooperating with others in the community.

-In order for students to live comfortable lives with full of hopes and dreams, you need to have a safe and secure environment.
-Of course, this requires a schoolwide system to be in place.
+In order for students to live comfortable lives full of hopes and dreams, you need to have a safe and secure environment.
+Of course, this requires a schoolwide system to be in place by the university.
 At the same time, though, each student must be conscious of your own behaviors and actions, and if you become involved in some sort of trouble, you must know how to be able to deal with them.

-This student safety guide is a compilation of items that we want you as a student to understand for your own safely, as well as actions you should take in case you are involved in an accident or trouble.
+This student safety guide is a compilation of items that we want you as a student to understand for your own safely, as well as how to handle incidents, accidents, and poor health.
 Please read this guide carefully before you start your student life, and keep it in a handy place so that you can refer any time you need it.

-Vice President for Student Affairs Shinobu Satoh
+Vice President for Student Affairs HOMMA Miwako